akashnag/ash/CONTRIBUTING.md

 ## Major issues to be resolved

-1. Performance is unacceptable when both word-wrap and syntax-highlighting are turned on
+1. Performance is unacceptable when both soft-wrap and syntax-highlighting are turned on

 ## Major changes required